Terrorism in Australia: Jewish community

 Terrorism in Australia has impacted the Australian Jewish community.
 After the 2001 terrorist attacks in the United States, the Australian Jewish community became a prime target of Al-Qaeda terror cells.
-Notable terrorist incidents impacting the Jewish community in Australia include the 1982 bombing of a Jewish centre in Sydney, and the 2024 firebombing of a Melbourne synagogue.
+Notable terrorist incidents impacting the Jewish community in Australia include the 1982 bombing of a Jewish centre in Sydney, the 2024 firebombing of a Melbourne synagogue, and the Bondi Beach shooting.